wl-net/arcus-k8s/README.md

 # arcus-k8
-Arcus in Kubernetes (on-prem or GKE)
+Arcus in Kubernetes (on-prem or in the cloud)

 # Prerequisites

-You either need a Google Cloud account (see below) or a dedicated system with 12GB or more of RAM, and 15GB of disk space.
+You either access to a Kubernetes environment, or suitable bare metal to run one on.
+You should have 12GB or more of RAM, and at least 15GB of disk space.
+In order to obtain browser-trusted certificates, you will need to have Arcus publicly accessible, on a well known port (80/443).
+Using self-signed certificates is not recommended, and will not be supported by the iOS or Android applications (outside of modifying the trust store yourself).

+In order to create an account, you will need to have a smarty streets account (for address verification).

+For notifications, you must create a Twilio and Sendgrid account.
+APNS and GCM support is disabled by default and must be configured if desired.
+Typically this also requires that you distribute and side-load the app onto you device.

+# Update Policy

+Kubernetes is a fast-moving environment.
+As a result, only the latest version is currently supported.
+In order to get security updates, you should roll your containers on a frequent basis, depending on your risk tolerance.
+It is recommended that you do this at least weekly.
+In the intest of security future releases of Arcus may "expire" such that they will not work if you forget to patch.

 # Run locally (microk8s)